fillip1984/locutus/README.md

 # locutus

 My mad dash to creating an Audiobook player built with react native.
 This is an expo project written in Typescript, using drizzle for persistence, zustand for state, and NativeWind for UI.
-I am trying to build an audiobook player that uses AudioBookShelf as it's backend to fetch metadata and also the audiobooks themselves.
+I've built an audiobook player that uses AudioBookShelf as it's backend to fetch metadata and also the audiobooks themselves.

-For audio playback, I started with expo-av but switched over to react-native-track-player since it integrated into ios Now Playing allowing me to show the player on the lock screen, on my apple watch, on car play which was great!
+[React-native-track-player](https://rntp.dev) is used for audio playback.
+I started with expo-av but switched to react-native-track-player to gain lock screen, carplay, now playing, and apple watch integration.

 ## UI

-Using tabs currently, with the player being full screen.
-There is a modal to demonstrate how to pull up a sheet but it isn't used currently...
+TODO: screen record coming...

 ## Current state

-I'm learning React Native but so far it's moving along nicely.
-Have audio files playing, it's glitchy and a work in progress but it demonstrates a number of things:

-1) How to play audio files
-2) How to track and manipulate state, rewind/fastforward, and change tracks
-3) UI leaves some room for improvement which has been marked in the files with TODO: tags
+Other than UI imperfections (marked with TODO: tags), playback works and progress is being tracked and resumed on audiobook files.
+Audiobooks play in the background and also appear (can be controled) from lock screen, carplay, and applewatch.

 ## TODO

-* [X] Switch over audio player: <https://medium.com/@gionata.brunel/implementing-react-native-track-player-with-expo-including-lock-screen-part-1-ios-9552fea5178c>
-* [ ] Need to finish out pushing the mini-player to the bottom when switching between player and library
 * [ ] Enhance drizzle to simplify data queries (right now app doesn't pull in relationships)
-* [ ] They're marked in some files (mostly UI specific at this time, things I ran into that caused me trouble)
+* [ ] Resolve remaining UI issues, they're marked in some files
 * [ ] Figure out security (face id)
+* [X] Switch over audio player: <https://medium.com/@gionata.brunel/implementing-react-native-track-player-with-expo-including-lock-screen-part-1-ios-9552fea5178c>
 * [X] Enhance UI for download experience
-* [X] Need to figure out how to handle all the errors I keep getting when switching between files
+* [X] Finish out pushing the mini-player to the bottom when switching between player and library
-* [X] Need to finish out flow from playlist to player
+* [X] Finish out flow from playlist to player (expo-router)
-* [X] Need to figure out tabs
+* [X] Figure out tabs (expo-router)
-* [X] Need to figure out how to store files locally
+* [X] Figure out how to store files locally (expo-filesystem)
-* [X] Need to figure out how to import files from elsewhere
+* [X] Figure out how to import files from elsewhere (AudioBookShelf Apis to the rescue)
-* [X] Figure out how to distribute without app store
+* [X] Figure out how to distribute without app store (--local and internal/ad hoc distribution, apple developer subscription required)
-* [X] Figure out how to get it to play in the background
+* [X] Figure out how to get it to play in the background (plist permission)
-* [X] Eventually figure out how to integrate into Apple now playing experiences
+* [X] Figure out how to integrate into Apple now playing experiences (react-native-track-player solved this)
-* [X] Eventually figure out how to integrate into Apple lock screen
+* [X] Figure out how to integrate into Apple lock screen (react-native-track-player solved this)
-* [X] Eventually figure out how to integrate with Apple Carplay
+* [X] Figure out how to integrate with Apple Carplay (react-native-track-player solved this)
-* [X] Eventually figure out how to integrate with Apple iwatch
+* [X] Figure out how to integrate with Apple watch (react-native-track-player solved this)